-Procurement Appeals and Oversight: Procurement Protests and Debarment Proceedings Protest Officer- The "Protest Officer" for the District is , or another person designated by the Board of Education, or such other person as is designated by rule of the Procurement Policy Board.
-Utah Code § 63G-6a-103(40) (2015) Parties Who May Protest- A protest may be filed with the Protest Officer by (a) an actual or prospective bidder or offeror who is aggrieved in connection with a procurement or (b) by a prospective contractor who is aggrieved in connection with and award of a contract.
-Utah Code § 63G-6a-1602(1) (2014) A person filing a protest may be asked to verify that the person has legal authority to file a protest when doing so on behalf of the corporation (public or private), governmental entity, sole proprietorship, partnership, or unincorporated association.
+- communications or actions, pertaining to the procurement, of all persons within the protestor's organization or under the supervision of the protestor, and - 5. any other applicable information discoverable by the exercise of reasonable care or diligence.
+Utah Code § 63G-6a-1601.5 (2016) The "Protest Officer" for the District is , or another person designated by the Board of Education, or such other person as is designated by rule of the Procurement Policy Board.
+Utah Code § 63G-6a-103(64) (2016) Parties Who May Protest- A protest may be filed with the Protest Officer by a person who has standing and who is aggrieved in connection with a procurement or an award of a contract.
+Utah Code § 63G-6a-1602(1) (2016) A person filing a protest may be asked to verify that the person has legal authority to file a protest when doing so on behalf of the corporation (public or private), governmental entity, sole proprietorship, partnership, or unincorporated association.
 Utah Admin.
-Rules R33-16-201 (January 28, 2015) Filing Protest- Timing A protest with respect to an invitation for bids or a request for proposals must be filed either before the opening of bids or the closing date for proposals, or, if the person filing the protest did not know and should not have known of the facts giving rise to the protest before the bid opening or the closing date for proposals, within seven days after the day on which the person knows or should have known of the facts giving rise to the protest.
-Protests which do not relate to an invitation for bids or request for proposals but which involve a deadline for the submission of a price or response must be filed before that deadline, or, if the person filing the protest did not know and reasonably should not have known of the facts giving rise to the protest before the deadline, within seven days after the day on which the person knows or reasonably should have known of the facts giving rise to the protest.
-Protests which do not fall under either of the preceding two paragraphs must be filed within seven days after the day on which the person filing the protest knows or should have known of the facts giving rise to the protest.
-A person who fails to timely file a protest under this section may not protest to the Protest Officer a solicitation or award of a contract, or file an action or appeal challenging a solicitation or award of a contract before an appeals panel, a court, or any other forum.
-Utah Code § 63G-6a-1602(1), (3) (2014) Contents A person who files a protest under this section shall include in the filing document the person's address of record and email address of record and a concise statement of the grounds upon which the protest is made.
-Utah Code § 63G-6a-1602(2) (2014) Dismissal for non-conforming protest.
+Rules R33-16-201 (August 21, 2015) Filing Protest- Timing In general, a protest must be filed before the opening of bids (if it relates to bidding) or the solicitation deadline (if it relates to another standard procurement process).
+If the protest relates to a multiple-stage procurement process, then it must be filed before the closing of the stage which is the subject of the protest.
+However, these deadlines do not apply if the protestor did not know or have constructive knowledge of the facts giving rise to the protest before the deadline expired.
+In those cases, the protest must be filed within seven days after the date the person first knew or had constructive knowledge of the facts giving rise to the protest.
+If the protest does not relate to a standard procurement process, then the protest must be filed within seven days after the date the person first knew or had constructive knowledge of the facts giving rise to the protest.
+A person who fails to timely file a protest under this section may not protest to the Protest Officer a solicitation or award of a contract, or file an action or appeal CDA challenging a solicitation or award of a contract before an appeals panel, a court, or any other forum.
+Utah Code § 63G-6a-1602(2), (6) (2016) Contents A person who files a protest under this section shall include in the filing document the protestor's mailing address and email address and a concise statement of the facts and evidence leading the protestor to claim that the protestor has been aggrieved in connection with a procurement and providing the grounds for the protest and of the facts supporting the protestor's claim of standing.
+Utah Code § 63G-6a-1602(3)(a) (2016) Dismissal for non-conforming protest.